Mixed boundary valued problem for linear and nonlinear wave equations in domains with fractal boundaries: Functional analysis framework and notations

 \subsection{Sobolev admissible domains}

-Using the framework of\cite{ARFI-2017} we follow~\cite{ROZANOVA-PIERRAT-2020} for taking in the consideration more general boundaries and define \begin{definition}[Sobolev admissible domain] Let $1<p<\infty$ and $k\in \N^*$ be fixed.
-A domain $\Omega\subset \R^n$ is called a Sobolev admissible domain if it is an $n$-set, such that $W_p^k(\Omega)=C_p^k(\Omega)$ as sets with equivalent norms (hence, $\Omega$ is a $W_p^k$-extension domain), with a closed boundary $\del \Omega$ which is the support of a Borel measure $\mu$ satisfying the conditions of Theorem~\ref{ThGBesov} with $0<n-1\le d\le s<n$. \end{definition}
+To simplify the notations, we use the notion of (Sobolev) admissible domains~\cite{ARFI-2017, ROZANOVA-PIERRAT-2020,HINZ-2021}, allowing to ensure the continuity of the extension/trace operators from/to a domain and its boundary at the same time (see subsections~\ref{SubsFA1} and~\ref{SubsFA2}): \begin{definition}[Sobolev admissible domain] A domain $\Omega\subset \R^n$ is called a Sobolev admissible domain if it is a Sobolev extension domain, with a compact boundary $\del \Omega$ which is the support of a Borel measure $\mu$ satisfying \eqref{EqMuUP} for some $d$, $0\le n-2< d<n$. \end{definition} By Theorem~\ref{ThGBesov} (see also~\cite[Theorem~5.1]{HINZ-2021}), the trace operator $\operatorname{Tr}:W^{1,2}(\Omega) \to L^2(\partial\Omega,\mu)$ is compact.
+By Sobolev extension domain properties (see for the geometrical caracteriszation Theorem~\ref{ThSExHaj}), for fixed $1<p<\infty$ and $k\in \N^*$ the extension operator $\mathrm{E}: W^{k,p}(\Omega)\to W^{k,p}(\R^n)$ with the right inverse $\mathrm{T}: W^{k,p}(\R^n)\to W^{k,p}(\Omega)$ are linear continuous (by~\cite{HAJLASZ-2008} the continuity constant depends only on $k$, $p$, $n$ and the constant $c_\delta$ from the definition of $n$-set~\eqref{EqNset}).

-\begin{example} An example of a Sobolev admissible domain could be a bounded domain of $\R^n$ with a boundary $\del \Omega$ equal to a finite disjoint union of parts $\Gamma_j$ which are $d_j$-sets respectively for $n-1\le d_j<n$ ($j=1,\ldots,m$).
-For instance it is the case of a three-dimensional cylindrical domain constructed on a base of two-dimensional domain with a $d$-set boundary as considered for the Koch snowflake base in~\cite{LANCIA-2010,ARXIV-CREO-2018}. \end{example}
+In what follows, we are interesting in the case $k=1$ and we write $H^1(\Omega)$ instead of $W^{1,2}(\Omega)$. \begin{example} An example of a Sobolev admissible domain could be a bounded domain of $\R^n$ with a boundary $\del \Omega$ equal to a finite disjoint union of parts $\Gamma_j$ which are $d_j$-sets respectively for $n-1\le d_j<n$ ($j=1,\ldots,m$).
+For instance, it is the case of a three-dimensional cylindrical domain constructed on a base of two-dimensional domain with a $d$-set boundary as considered for the Koch snowflake base in~\cite{LANCIA-2010,ARXIV-CREO-2018}. \end{example}